MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-teams-at-scale.md

 ## Steps

+Here's how to use PowerShell to deploy teams at scale.
 You use the ```New-CsBatchTeamsDeployment``` cmdlet to submit a batch of teams to create.
 An orchestration ID is generated for each batch.
 You can then use the ```Get-CsBatchTeamsDeployment``` cmdlet to track the progress and status of each batch.

 1. Install PowerShell version 7 or later.
 For step-by-step guidance, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).
 1. Run PowerShell in administrator mode.